Today is the day! This is the post I have been dreaming about writing since I decided I was going to start a blog!

-We hit every single one of those goals early and the final payoff on the exact date we set!
-But more importantly, I get to remind him every day that I was right (obvy).
+We hit every. single. one. of those goals…early and the final payoff on the exact date we set!
+But more importantly, I get to remind him every day that I was right (obviously).

 3 | WE STOPPED USING CREDIT CARDS

-This was tough.
-We used our cards and paid them off each month, and for a long time, this served us well.
-Then it caught up with us and “emergency” after “emergency” happened and before we knew it we were in a big ole hole.
+We used our cards and paid them off each month, and for a long time and this served us well.
+Unfortunately, it caught up with us and “emergency” after “emergency” happened and before we knew it we were in a big ole hole.

 We didn’t realize how much we were spending because we just swiped and signed and didn’t feel the purchases.
 This left us constantly wondering how our bills were so high when we thought we were barely spending any money.